mcthomas/TRACE/README.md

 <img src="readme images/backend-design.png" width="600"/>

 #### 2.1.1 Class Descriptions

-This class diagram only shows the core classes in our application and how they relate to each other.
+This class diagram only shows the core classes in our application and how they relate to each other on a highly-abstracted level.
 In section 2.2 we go over the upper level classes such as AppDelegate, ContentView, and UIapplication.

 #### 2.1.1.1 Alert/Task/Cue